fanfury-sports/contracts/packages/utils/README.md

-# Mars Utils
+# Fury Utils

-Contains helpers for all Mars smart contracts.
+Contains helpers for all Fury smart contracts.

 ## License